 Having virtually no formal vocal training until her junior year of high school, Michelle recognized a passion for the performing arts early on.
 She began dancing and playing piano at a very young age but fell in love with the art of singing as her method of expression.
 She sang in her school choir from age 11 to 18, and participated in the Florida All State Choirs of 2012, 2014, 2015, and 2016.
 She competed in Solo and Ensemble singing competitions from 2012-2016 in both the solo and duet categories, receiving superior ratings at the district and state levels, and performance honors at the statewide competitions.
 In her junior year of high school, she was one of only five students selected to perform in the honors recital at the state-level competition at Palm Beach Atlantic University.
 The following year, she received this same honor.
 She also received the first-place prize for the Young Solo Artist Competition in April 2016.
 Through this musical background, she developed a unique sound that was categorized as a Soprano in terms of range, but a tone quality that was both rich and warm.
 These early experiences grounded her classical roots and style.

 At the same time, she performed classical music, she also developed a passion for musical theatre, as the acting and performance aspect towards expressing music captivated her.
 In her junior year of high school, she was cast as Rosa Bud, in her school’s production of The Mystery of Edwin Drood.
-The leading lady role required strong operatic abilities and a large range.
+This leading lady role required strong operatic abilities and a large range.
 She received an OBIE theater award, recognizing an outstanding performance in the role, and a South Florida Cappie Award in the category of “Best Female Vocalist.”
 The South Florida Cappie Awards involve the public, private, and parochial schools of the Broward and Palm Beach counties to recognize the best in high school theatre.
-Thousands attend the “Tony’s Style” gala at the Broward Center for the Performing Arts, and local journalists, media personalities, professional actors, and community leaders present the prestigious awards to the students.
+Thousands attend this “Tony’s Style” annual gala at the Broward Center for the Performing Arts, and local journalists, media personalities, professional actors, and community leaders present the prestigious awards to the students.
 The following year, Michelle had been cast as The Lady of the Lake in Monty Python’s Spamalot.
 This role, the polar opposite of the previous production’s role, required extreme vocal versatility, covering genres ranging from opera, to soul and R&B, to scat and jazz, and of course, blatantly ostentatious musical theatre.
 For her stunning vocal abilities showcased through this role as well as her acting, she received yet another OBIE Award and a South Florida Cappie Award in the category of “Best Female Vocalist.”
 Aside from her high school’s productions, she competed in the International Thespians Society’s Florida Statewide competitions, receiving commendable reviews, a superior rating, and praise, for her performance of “Wishing you were Somehow Here Again,” from the Phantom of the Opera.